 More on Health

-Rep. Mike Gallagher (R-WI) today released the following statement after the House voted on H.R.
-6201.
+GREEN BAY, WI — Rep. Mike Gallagher (R-WI) released the following statement announcing the birth of his first child.

 "Anne and I are thrilled to announce we've welcomed one more Packers fan to the Gallagher family.
 Grace Ellen Gallagher joined the world on June 24th, and we're grateful that both she and her mom are healthy.
 Our hearts are overflowing with pride and we could not be happier to start this next chapter in our lives."

 Grace was born on June 24th weighing 7 lbs and 3 oz.
 Rep. Gallagher will take a short leave of absence to spend time with his family.

 WASHINGTON, D.C. — Rep. Mike Gallagher (R-WI) today joined Reps.
 Mike Quigley (D-IL), Bruce Westerman (R-AR), and Eric Swalwell (D-CA) in introducing the bipartisan, bicameral Promising Pathways Act.
 The bill would create a means for FDA to streamline provisional approval for drugs that may treat or prevent a serious or life-threatening disease or condition.
 Companion legislation was introduced in the U.S. Senate by Senator Mike Braun.
 Click HERE for bill text.

 WASHINGTON, D.C. — Rep. Mike Gallagher (R-WI) yesterday joined Reps.
 Brian Mast (R-FL), Jan Schakowsky (D-IL), and Jim Langevin (D-RI) in introducing a resolution that designates July 22, 2020 as “Glioblastoma Awareness Day.”
 Glioblastoma is an aggressive, difficult to treat brain tumor that results in the death of nearly 10,000 Americans every year.
 Click HERE for text of the resolution.